-4.1 Material numbers
+4.2 Setting Material Numbers

 OpenLB has a general concept for representation of a geometry.
 A specific number called the material number is assigned to each cell, defining whether that cell lies on the boundary or in the fluid domain or whether it is superfluous in the computations.
-Figure 4.1 illustrates this using the example of an external flow.
+Figure 4.2 illustrates this using the example of an channel flow with an obstacle.
+The different collision and stream steps on the boundary and the fluid are defined with respect to the material number.
 The benefit of using material numbers in flow simulations is the automatic determination of fluid directions on boundary nodes, as this is not always practical by hand e.g. if material numbers of a complex geometry are obtained from a stl file.